davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp-black-betty-mar-21-2006.md

   - M Shanghai
   - restaurants
   - Alan Dorsey
+  - Casey Howard
   - parties
   - birthdays
   - recordings
   - Benny
   - Sheri Barclay
+  - Chan
   - stories

 ---

 ![exterior of Black Betty, 366 Metropolitan Avenue, Brooklyn](/static/img/rock/black-betty-366-metropolitan.png)

 We had set up this weeknight show for Al's birthday.
-We were wown the street eating (and drinking) at M Shanghai, one of my favorite eating places of my lifetime, but it was getting kinda late so we packed up a lot of the chow to go and headed down the street, eating dumblings on the way.
+We were wown the street eating (and drinking) at M Shanghai, one of my favorite eating places of my lifetime, but it was getting kinda late so we packed up a lot of the chow to go and headed down the street, eating dumplings on the way.

-When we got to the club, we had plenty of time because some wimpy indie band had just showed up and asked to be on the bill.
+When we got to the club, turns out we had plenty of time because some wimpy indie band had just...showed up and asked to be on the bill.
 I guess that's one way to book a show.
 Anyway, we had to wait (and drink) till like eleven o'clock to play.

 So when we did play, it was explosive.
 Here's a recording (this was made by my sometimes bandmate Benny's girlfriend on a little dictation recorder).

 <audio src="/static/audio/Wolfpack-On-The-Loose-live-at-Black-Betty-March-21-2006.mp3" autobuffer autoloop loop controls></audio>

-Jimmy and The Wolfpack, "Wolfpack On the Loose" plus audio collage, Live at Black Betty, March 21, 2006
+Jimmy and The Wolfpack, "Wolfpack On the Loose" plus audio collage, Live at Black Betty, March 21, 2006.
+(You can forward to 2:30 to come in right where the band does.)